elcicd/el-CICD-docs/foundations.md

 #### Application, or Project, Releases

-Up to this point, each environment considered the deployment of an SCM repository as an independent event.
+Up to this point, each environment considered the deployment of an microservice repository as an independent event.
 There was no consideration by the CICD system as to the interdependence within the environment that might exist between components or microservices that are built and/or deployed separately from one another, other than they were all defined as belonging to the same Project.

 When releasing into production, on the other hand, final approval for release to production assumes that the release was tested with a particular version of each component.
 If there's ever to be a concept of rolling back or rolling forward to a known, good state of the application, this can only be done if the total set of components or microservices is treated as a single unit.